0ut0flin3/Talk2GPT/README.md

 ***>>>***`app.run()`

 Start talking ( or typing, depending by the mode you choose) ...
-As for 'speech mode', gpt-3  should respond in a moment, but several factors can influence (try more times if you fail, move closer to the microphone)
+As for 'speech mode', gpt-3  should respond in seconds, but several factors can influence (try more times if you fail, move closer to the microphone)

-Say `goodbye` to quit.
+Say `goodbye` or `go to sleep` to quit.

 AVAILABLE PARAMETERS  : `AI_NAME`, `AI_AGE`, `AI_HOBBIES`,` AI_GENRE`, `AI_MOOD`, `AI_SPECIES` , `HUMAN_NAME`, `HUMAN_AGE`, `HUMAN_HOBBIES`,` HUMAN_GENRE`, `HUMAN_MOOD`, `HUMAN_SPECIES`